ASzot/Dot-Files/README.md

 git clone https://github.com/ASzot/Dot-Files.git ~/.dot-files
 ```

-Step one is to make sure you have everything installed on your computer.
-If you
-are using ubuntu 16.04 you can use the `ubuntu_16_04_fresh.sh` install script
-to set up your system.

 Run `sh update.sh` to install all of the configurations.
 Reload your bash.
 Then run `upme` to update the configurations.
+If you are installing a new system read the mac environment setup or the ubuntu environment setup.

 ### Scripts:
 * `mac_push.sh`